hydephp/develop/docs/creating-content/documentation-pages.md

 ### Sidebar grouping

-Sidebar grouping allows you to group items in the sidebar into categories.
+Sidebar grouping allows you to group items in the sidebar under category headings.
 This is useful for creating a sidebar with a lot of items.
-The Hyde docs for instance use this.
+The official HydePHP.com docs, for instance, use this feature.

-The feature is enabled automatically when one or more of your documentation pages have the `navigation.group` property set in the front matter, or when subdirectories are used.
-This will then switch to a slightly more compact sidebar layout with pages sorted into categories.
-Any pages without the group front matter will get put in the "Other" group.

 ### Sidebar footer customization